davidcarlisle/ll/en/lesson-10.md

 As you can see above, inline math mode is marked using a pair of dollar symbols (`$...$`).
 It is also possible to use the notation `\( ... \)`.
-Simple text is entered without any special markup, and you'll see that it's spaced out nicely and has letters in italic; this is normal for mathematics.
+Simple expressions are entered without any special markup, and you'll see that the math is spaced out nicely and has letters in italic.

+Note that _all_ mathematics should be marked up as math, even if it is a single character  use `... $2$ ...`   not `...
+2 ...` otherwise, for example, when you need a negative number and need math to get a minus sign the `... $-2$ ...` may use math digits which may not be the same font as the text digits (depending on the document class).
+Conversely
+beware of math mode constructs appearing in plain text copied from elsewhere such as  monetary values using `$` or filenames using` _` (which may be marked up as `\$` and `\_` respectively).

 We can easily add superscripts and subscripts; these are marked using `^` and `_`, respectively.